-At Birkby Infant & Nursery School we recognise the importance of teaching word reading, reading comprehension - positive attitudes, reading comprehension - understanding and fluency and reading comprehension - discussion and evaluation objectives. (see Appendix 1 for assessment booklets with all objectives)
+At Birkby Infant & Nursery School we recognise the importance of teaching word reading, reading comprehension - positive attitudes, reading comprehension - understanding and fluency and reading comprehension - discussion and evaluation objectives.

 Word Reading

 Word reading focuses on the teaching of phonics, sounds and spelling.
 This involves the explicit teaching of phonic skills, word recognition, graphic knowledge and vocabulary.